• Prospect Park Minneapolis Slideshow

 The Witch's Hat Water TOWER

-As of April, 15, 2023, the Friends of Tower Hill Park (FOTHP), held a community meeting to initiate action to work with the City of Minneapolis that owns the Tower to repair the entry door and begin steps to re-open the Tower.
+In April, 15, 2023, the Friends of Tower Hill Park (FOTHP), held a community meeting to initiate action to work with the City of Minneapolis that owns the Tower to repair the entry door and interior steps and begin the process to re-open the Tower.
 FOTHP is a non-profit organized to protect the views of and from the Prospect Park Neighborhood's Witch's Hat Tower, and to protect, preserve and maintain the beauty and character of the surrounding park, known as Tower Hill Park.

 Like all parks in Minneapolis, Tower Hill Park is managed by the Minneapolis Park and Recreation Board.
 Visit their website www.minneapolisparks.org to reserve the park for a special occasion.